 Will children be sharing toys?

 Yes, in a cohort.
 Children will wash their hands before starting an activity and then again when finishing an activity, giving confidence the played with toys are clean.
 All toys are taken midday for sanitizing.
 All mouthed or visibly dirty toys will be removed from the room immediately for sanitation.
-Soft toys, carpets, and toys that cannot be adequately sanitized have been removed from the classrooms.

 What about outside play equipment?